(605) 826-2322 pwsyltie@yahoo.com

 Jesus Christ

-“Then the devil left Him, and behold, angels came and ministered to Him” (Matthew 3:11).
+“Then the devil left Him, and behold, angels came and ministered to Him” (Matthew 4:11).

-“‘Father, if it is Your will, remove this cup from Me; nevertheless not My will, but yours, be done.’
+“ ‘Father, if it is Your will, remove this cup from Me; nevertheless not My will, but yours, be done.’
 Then an angel appeared to Him from heaven, strengthening Him” (Luke 22:42-43).

 The Elect

-“But to which of the angels has He ever said, ‘Sit at My right hand, till I make Your enemies Your footstool’? are they not all ministering spirits sent forth to minister for those who will inherit salvation?”
+“But to which of the angels has He ever said, ‘Sit at My right hand, till I make Your enemies Your footstool’?
+Are they not all ministering spirits sent forth to minister for those who will inherit salvation?”
 (Hebrews 1:13-14).

 13. WE FORGIVE THE SINS OF OTHERS.